zahrawi-dent/zahrawi-dent.github.io/README.md

 - in the tags index, collect the tags for each category
 - rename pubDate to firstCreated?, add lastUpdated
 - typography
+- put categories in footer
+- add ReadMore to ArticleCard
+- make posts grid a component
+- a page to show all categories?